Home

 Journal Club

 Journal club provides an opportunity for residents to get together with faculty to discuss important ophthalmology journal articles.
 The format and location varies according to faculty preference.
-Journal club is held approximately 6 times each yea on a Wednesday evening.
-Dinner is provided.
-The format and location varies.
+Journal club is held approximately 6 times each year.
 On time attendance is mandatory for residents.

 Pittsburgh Ophthalmology Society Meetings